Recursively Feasible Probabilistic Safe Online Learning with Control Barrier Functions: Gaussian Process Regression-based Probabilistic Safety Filter

 This problem is solved at each timestep in real-time to obtain a safety-filtered control law $u^* : \mathcal{X} \to \R^m$ that only deviates from the reference $u_{\text{ref}}$ when safety is compromised for the desired probability bound of $1- \delta$.

-The linear and quadratic structures of the expressions for the mean \eqref{eq:mu_adp} and variance \eqref{eq:sigma_adp}, respectively, of the GP prediction of $\Delta_B$ when using the ADP compound kernel lead to this problem being a Second Order Cone Program (SOCP), as shown in Theorem \ref{theorem:SOCP} below.
-Therefore, by exploiting the control-affine structure of the system during the GP regression, we obtain a convex optimization problem that can be solved at high frequency rates when using modern solvers.
+The linear and quadratic structures of the mean \eqref{eq:mu_adp} and variance \eqref{eq:sigma_adp} of the GP prediction of $\Delta_B$, respectively, result in \eqref{eq:gp-cbf-socp} being a second-order cone prgram (SOCP), as shown in Theorem \ref{theorem:SOCP} below.
+Therefore, by exploiting the control-affine structure of the system during the GP regression, we obtain a convex optimization problem that can be solved at high-frequency rates when using modern solvers.